influxdata/telegraf/plugins/processors/converter/README.md

 large.
 The largest numeric type this plugin supports is `float64`, and if a string 'number' exceeds its size limit, accuracy may be lost.

+**Note on multiple measurement or timestamps:** Users can provide multiple tags or fields to use as the measurement name or timestamp.
+However, note that the order in the array is not guaranteed!

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support